- The Federal Skilled Worker program is one of three federal programs managed through Express Entry.

 You’ll get points based on your age on the day when we get your application.

 (Maximum 10 points)

-In some cases, you can get points if you have a permanent, full-time job offer of at least one year from a Canadian employer.
+In some cases, you can get points if you have a full-time job offer of at least one year from a Canadian employer.
 The job must be arranged before you apply to come to Canada as a federal skilled worker.

 A valid job offer has to be:

 - for continuous, paid, full-time work that is:

 - not seasonal

 - in an occupation listed as Skill Type 0 or Skill Level A or B of the NOC.

 You can get 10 points for a valid job offer.
 To be valid, one of these cases must apply: